biometryhub/Intern-web/content/gallery/Zhaohan-Luo/index.md

 author: "Zhaohan Luo"
 ---
 My name is Zhaohan Luo and I was a third-year Agricultural Science student when I completed the three week Biometry Hub Internship in July 2020.
-I was born and raised in Xi'An, China, and moved to Adelaide, Australia in 2014 as an international student in high school.
+I was born and raised in Xi'an, China, and moved to Adelaide, Australia in 2014 as an international student in high school.
 I started my Bachelor’s degree at the University of Adelaide in 2018, immediately after high school graduation.
-I am very interested in agricultre because I grew up in cities and never had a real opportunity to study about the environment and nature.
-I believe agricultre is the future of humanity under the pressure of fast expanding world population.
+I am very interested in agriculture because I grew up in cities and never had a real opportunity to study about the environment and nature.
+I believe agriculture is the future of humanity under the pressure of fast expanding world population.
 I am passionate about sports, especially in swimming and surfing.
 I am currently a member of Henley Surf Lifesaving Club and a swimming coach at Seaton Swim Centre.
 I am also a member of Adelaide University Boat Club.

 This internship was intense but it was also very rewarding.
 I really enjoyed this experiecne and I have developed many computing skills through it.
 Here are my weekly summaries and final presentation of this internship!
 - Week 1 summary can be found at **[Week 1 Summary](/presentations/Zhaohan/Week-1-Summary.docx)**